Wildlander-mod/wildlander-mod.github.io/_04WildlanderWorld/7-Available-Followers.md

 |Combat Training |Heavy armor power attacks require less stamina to execute, and your heavy gauntlets improve unarmed damage based on material.
 Armor weight penalties are further reduced.
 |Fortitude|Receive a permanent bonus of 40 stamina and 20 carry weight.
 Armor weight penalties are further reduced.
 |Power of the Combatant|Once a day, can use Power of the Combatant to restore 100 stamina instantly and 25 stamina per second for 30 seconds.
 Armor weight penalties are further reduced.
-|Juggernaught|Armor rating is increased by 10%, weight is reduced by 15%, and incoming stagger effects are reduced by 90%, provided you are wearing a full set of heavy armor.
+|Juggernaut|Armor rating is increased by 10%, weight is reduced by 15%, and incoming stagger effects are reduced by 90%, provided you are wearing a full set of heavy armor.
 Armor weight penalties are also further reduced.

 <p class="text-delta">Marksman</p>